Skip to Content

 1. Check with your pediatrician.

-But it is nevertheless important to call!
-A physician can offer specific advice about your child’s exact ailment to make the travel experience less unpleasant.
 A physician will also be able to recommend a course of action in the event your child takes a turn for the worse later in your trip.
 This will enable you to take steps before you travel to be prepared, like researching whether there is an urgent care clinic or pharmacy near where you are staying.

 2. Check with your airline.

 Speaking of insurance, don’t forget that if you booked your flights with the right credit card, a cancellation might be covered by that credit card’s insurance.
 I put most of my flights on my Chase Sapphire Reserve card for just this reason, because it has more robust included travel insurance than most other cards on the market.
-See my guide to the best travel credit cards for families to evaluate all the perks!
+See my guide to the best travel credit cards for families to evaluate all the perks.

 Before hopping on a flight or getting in the car for a long trip with a mildly sick child in tow, you need to be prepared with the right medicines.
 You never know how accessible a pharmacy will be at your destination or what they will have in stock.
 Airports in particular sometimes have very little to purchase, and what they do have is often adults-only dosages or types of medications not safe for younger kids.